reupen/columns_ui-sdk/docs/source/using-fonts.rst

 DirectWrite
 ~~~~~~~~~~~

-Panels using DirectWrite can use the experimental :func:`cui::fonts::get_font()`
+Panels using DirectWrite can use :func:`cui::fonts::get_font()` to retrieve a
-function to retrieve a :class:`cui::fonts::font` instance.
+:class:`cui::fonts::font` instance.
 The
 :func:`cui::fonts::font::create_text_format()` member function can then be
 called to create an ``IDWriteTextFormat`` object.